evily2k/DattoRMM-Scripts/Enable Advanced Powershell Logging (Final)/readme.md

-# Enable Advanced Powershell Logging with Log Cleanup [WIN]
+# Enable Advanced Powershell Logging [WIN]
 **Enables Powershell module logging, script block logging, and transcript logging.**

-- Added a scheduled task to delete log file folders once they are 30 days old.
+- Added a scheduled task to delete log file folders once they are over 30 days old.
 - Checks for previous scheduled tasks and deletes one if it exists
 - Logging folder is in C:\temp\PSLogging